 Clubs at NCHS connect students with similar interests outside of the classroom.

 Sponsor This club meets every other Wednesday from 3:30 to 4:15.
 We have partnered with the Natrona County Public Library, and they provide us with free books!
-Typically, we read four books a year--everything from fantasy to historic fiction.
+Typically, we read four books a year--everything from fantasy to historical fiction.
 Like any self-respecting book club, we enjoy treats and good discussions about literature and life.
 Everyone is welcome! |

 DUNGEONS AND DRAGONS